|

 Induction into the OA is not a hazing or an initiation ceremony.
 The

-OA is not a secret Scout organization, and its ceremonies are
+OA is not a secret Scout organization, and its ceremonies

-open to any parent, guardian, Scout leader, or religious leader.
+are open to any parent, guardian, Scout leader, or religious leader.

 There is an element of mystery in the ceremonies for the sake of its

 effect on the candidates.
-For this reason, ceremonies are not held in
+For this reason, ceremonies are not held

-public.
+in public.
 The ceremonies are not objectionable to any religious group.

-If the
+If

-information above does not answer your questions please don't hesitate
+the information above does not answer your questions please don't hesitate

-to contact the Ordealmaster, Brandt
+to contact the Ordeal Chairman Mason

-Webster.
-He is here to serve and see that your son has a memorable
+Lawrence.
+He or she is here to serve and see that your daughter

 |